LWRGitHub/LWRGitHub.github.io/README.md

 ***When using GitHub Pages do a build before pushing***
 ```
 npm run deploy
+git add -A
-git commit -a -m "Some New Code"
+git commit -m "Some New Code"
 git push
 ```